The Transformers: The Movie: Release

-The film was released on August 8, 1986 to 990 screens in the United States, grossing US$1,778,559 on opening weekend.
+The Transformers: The Movie was released on August 8, 1986, to 990 screens in the United States, grossing US$1,778,559 on opening weekend.
 It opened at 14th place behind About Last Night, which had already been in theaters for five weeks.
 Its final box office gross of $5,849,647 made it the 99th-highest-grossing film of 1986.
-In that year, Hasbro lost a total of $10 million on its two collaborations with the one-year-old and serially failing film distribution company, De Laurentiis Entertainment Group (DEG): My Little Pony: The Movie and then Transformers: The Movie.
+In that year, Hasbro lost a total of $10 million on its two collaborations with the one-year-old and serially failing film distribution company, De Laurentiis Entertainment Group (DEG): My Little Pony: The Movie and then The Transformers: The Movie.
 Box office returns were booming across the industry, but several other small young distribution companies were similarly failing due to bulk production of many cheap films.
-Furthermore, Transformers: The Movie was reportedly "lost in an already-crowded summer lineup" including Short Circuit, Ferris Bueller's Day Off, Labyrinth, Big Trouble in Little China, The Karate Kid: Part II, Aliens, Howard the Duck, Stand by Me, Flight of the Navigator, and The Fly.
+Furthermore, The Transformers was reportedly "lost in an already-crowded summer lineup" including Short Circuit, Ferris Bueller's Day Off, Labyrinth, Big Trouble in Little China, The Karate Kid: Part II, Aliens, Howard the Duck, Stand by Me, Flight of the Navigator, and The Fly.

-Across the decades, Transformers has become a cult classic, which yielded a remastering, several home media re-releases, and more theatrical screenings.
-In September 2018, the film was screened for one night in the United States, in 450 (later increased by 300, totaling 750) theaters.